"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

+where $\mathfrak u$ is the Lie algebra of the unipotent radical $U$ of $B$.
+The Killing form shows that this sequence is self-dual, which gives the relative symplectic structure in question.
+Since $K_T\sim 0$, Then taking the Pfaffian of the relative symplectic structure gives the triviality of the relative canonical class $K_{\tG/T}$; since $K_T$ is trivial, the proposition is proved. \end{proof} \end{proposition}

-From the viewpoint of algebraic surfaces, their singularities and their moduli, the significance of this diagram is that, if the edges of the Coxeter--Dynkin diagram are unlabelled (that is, if the group is of type $ADE$), then, the localization of the subregular unipotent orbit in $G$ at its generic point has a du Val singularity of the same type as $G$, the morphism $\rho:G\to [T/W]$ has normal fibres (this can be proved over $\barK$ as a corollary of Steinberg's theorem that in that context $\rho$ has a section), $\rho$ yields a miniversal deformation of this singularity and $\pi:\tG\to T$ gives a miniversal deformation of the minimal resolution of the singularity. \end{section} \begin{section}{Bundles over elliptic curves} Fix an elliptic curve $E$ over a field $K$ and a simply connected reductive group $G$ over $K$.
-The word ``bundle'' will refer to the {\'e}tale topology.
-A principal $G$-bundle $\xi\to E$ gives rise to an $F$-bundle $\sF=\xi\times^GF$ and line bundles $L_{\varpi}=\xi\times^G\varpi$ on $\sF$ for any weight $\varpi$.
+From the viewpoint of algebraic surfaces, their singularities and their moduli, the significance of this diagram is that, if the edges of the Coxeter--Dynkin diagram are unlabelled (that is, if the group is of type $ADE$), then, the localization of the unipotent variety $Uni(G)$ at the geometric generic point of the subregular unipotent orbit in $G$ has a du Val singularity of the same type as $G$ and the morphism $\rho:G\to [T/W]$ has normal fibres (this can be proved over $\bark$ as a corollary of Steinberg's theorem that in that context $\rho$ has a section).
+Moreover, except in bad characteristic (taken to include any prime divisor of $n+1$ in the case of type $A_n$), $\rho$ yields a miniversal deformation of this singularity and $\pi:\tG\to T$ gives a miniversal deformation of the minimal resolution of the singularity. \end{section} \begin{section}{BGSS for semi-stable bundles over uniformizable elliptic curves} Fix an elliptic curve $E$ over a field $k$ and a simply connected reductive group $G$ over $k$.
+The word ``bundle'' will imply ``locally trivial in the {\'e}tale topology''.
+A principal $G$-bundle $\Xi\to E$ gives rise to an $F$-bundle $\sF_\Xi=\sF=\Xi\times^GF$ and line bundles $L_{\varpi}=\Xi\times^G\varpi$ on $\sF$ for any weight $\varpi$.
 Conversely, suppose that $p:\sF\to E$ is an $F$-bundle and that $L_{\varpi_1},\ldots,L_{\varpi_l}$ are line bundles on $\sF$ such that $L_{\varpi_i}$ restricts to $\varpi_i$ on each geometric fibre of $p$.
 Then there is a reductive and simply connected group scheme $G_1$ over $E$ defined as the automorphism group scheme of $\sF$ and all the given line bundles.
-If the sheaves $p_*L_{\varpi_i}$ are free on $E$ then $G_1$ is constant and pulls back from a $K$-form of $G$.
+If the sheaves $p_*L_{\varpi_i}$ are free on $E$ then $G_1$ is constant and pulls back from a $k$-form of $G$.

-Fix $\xi\to E$.
+Fix $\Xi\to E$.
 Every section $\sigma$ of $\sF\to E$ defines a co-character $[\sigma]$ by $([\sigma],\varpi)=\sigma.c_1(L_{\varpi})$.
 We say that $[\s]\le 0$ if $[\s].\varpi_i\le 0$ for every fundamental dominant weight $\varpi_i$ and $[\s]<0$ if $[\s]\le 0$ and $\s\ne 0$.

-The next result is an easy special case of Mori's bend-and-break construction and goes back to Nagata's theorem on the existence of sections of small self-intersection on ruled surfaces.
-In fact, the heart of our proof consists of a reduction to Nagata's theorem.